Your Cart

 Our slow-roasting is a chemical intervention designed to target CGA.
 Over the extended roast period, the following occurs:

-When roasting coffee, the first major milestone in developing flavors is when the moisture in the bean mostly turns to steam, the green tint changes as the chlorophyll is removed and, for an instant, the beans turn white.
-This is when we mark the beginning of the Maillard Reaction.
+Once the roaster is warmed up, we "charge" the drum with the green beans.
+The first coffee milestone in developing flavors is when the moisture in the bean mostly turns to steam around 212 degrees, the green tint of the coffee bean changes as the chlorophyll is removed.
+As the moisture turns to steam more heat is required as the pressure increases in the coffee bean which changes the boiling temperature of the remaining moisture, so more and more heat is required.
+The beans will continue to dry and, for an instant, the beans turn white.
+This is when we mark the beginning of the Maillard Reaction, usually around 280 degrees.

 The Strecker Degradation: Turning Amino Acids into Complex Aromatic Compounds